It’s happened to all of us: A small budget miscalculation or oversight that resulted in an unexpected shortage of funds.

 - The available balance in the linked account will be transferred to reduce the overdrawn amount.

 - If there’s another account linked to your checking account, funds will be transferred from that account in multiples of $50 to cover the remaining negative balance.

 Linking your account for Overdraft Protection is free.
-However, every day an Overdraft Protection transfer is made, an Overdraft Protection Transfer Fee will be charged to the checking account that received the transfer.
-For most U.S. Bank checking accounts, this fee is $12.50.
+However, every day an Overdraft Protection transfer is made, an Overdraft Protection transfer fee will be charged to the checking account that received the transfer.
+For most U.S. Bank checking accounts, this fee is more than $12.50.